 Pediatric Cardiac Anesthesia

-Before the procedure, a member of the cardiac anesthesia team will meet with your family to make sure that your child is physically ready for the planned operation and to answer any questions.
+- On the day of surgery, a member of the team will meet with your family to make sure your child is physically ready for surgery, discuss the anesthesia plan and answer any questions.

 Who's on the team?